Course Syllabus

 Course Structure

-- The program is designed to be flexible to accommodate students’ schedules and can be completed at their own pace, but within the designated time frame.
+6. The program is designed to be flexible to accommodate participants’ schedules and can be completed at their own pace, but within the designated time frame.

 Course Modules